-1 The credit scores provided are based on the VantageScore[®] 3.0 model.
-For three-bureau VantageScore credit scores, data from Equifax[®], Experian[®], and TransUnion[®] are used respectively.
+The credit scores provided are based on the VantageScore® 3.0 model.
+For three-bureau VantageScore credit scores, data from Equifax®, Experian®, and TransUnion® are used respectively.
 Any one-bureau VantageScore uses Equifax data.
-Third parties use many different types of credit scores and are likely to use a different type of credit score to assess your creditworthiness.

-2 Credit monitoring from Experian and TransUnion will take several days to begin.

-3 WebScan searches for your Social Security number, up to 5 passport numbers, up to 6 bank account numbers, up to 6 credit/debit card numbers, up to 6 email addresses, and up to 10 medical ID numbers.
-WebScan searches thousands of internet sites where consumers' personal information is suspected of being bought and sold, and regularly adds new sites to the list of those it searches.
-However, the internet addresses of these suspected internet trading sites are not published and frequently change, so there is no guarantee that we are able to locate and search every possible internet site where consumers' personal information is at risk of being traded.

-4 The Automatic Fraud Alert feature is made available to consumers by Equifax Information Services LLC and fulfilled on its behalf by Equifax Consumer Services LLC.

-5 Locking your Equifax credit report will prevent access to it by certain third parties.
-Locking your Equifax credit report will not prevent access to your credit report at any other credit reporting agency.
-Entities that may still have access to your Equifax credit report include: companies like Equifax Global Consumer Solutions, which provide you with access to your credit report or credit score, or monitor your credit report as part of a subscription or similar service; companies that provide you with a copy of your credit report or credit score, upon your request; federal, state, and local government agencies and courts in certain circumstances; companies using the information in connection with the underwriting of insurance, or for employment, tenant, or background screening purposes; companies that have a current account or relationship with you, and collection agencies acting on behalf of those whom you owe; companies that authenticate a consumer's identity for purposes other than granting credit, or for investigating or preventing actual or potential fraud; and companies that wish to make pre-approved offers of credit or insurance to you.
-To opt out of such pre-approved offers, visit www.optoutprescreen.com.
+Third parties use many different types of credit scores and are likely to use a different type of credit score to assess your creditivorthiness. \(^2\)Credit from monitoring from Experian and TransUnion will take several days to begin. \(^3\)WebScan searches for your Social Security Number, up to 5 passport numbers, up to 6 bank account numbers, up to 6 credit/debit card numbers, up to 6 email addresses, and up to 10 medical ID numbers.
+WebScan searches thousands of Internet sites where consumers' personal information is suspected of being bought and sold, and regularly adds new sites to the list of those it searches.
+However, the Internet addresses of these suspected Internet trading sites are not published and frequently change, so made available to consumers be Equifax Information Services LLC and fulfilled on its behalf by Equifax Consumer Services LLC. \(^5\)Locking your Equifax credit report will prevent access to your credit report at any other credit reporting agency.
+Entities that may still have access to your Equifax credit report include: companies like Equifax Global Consumer Solutions, which provide you with access to your credit report or credit score, or monitor your credit report as part of a subscription or similar service; companies that provide you with a copy of your credit report or credit score, upon your request; federal, state and local government agencies and courts in certain circumstances; companies using the information in connection with the underwriting of insurance, or for employment, tenant or background screening purposes; companies that have a current account or relationship with you, and collection agencies acting on behalf of those whom you owe; companies that authenticate a consumer's identity for purposes other than granting credit, or for investi